PATROL GUIDE

 CITYWIDE SCRIPT:

-Upon completing a radio script/descript, members of service must promptly use the CityWide Script option in the MDT to document the details.
+Upon completing a radio script/descript, members of service must promptly use the Crime Broadcast button in the MDT to document the details.
 This information will be sent to all on-duty units via their MDT Calls page and automatically published to #dispatch-log.

 Format: Members of service shall keep messages concise.
 Use a semi-colon (;) to separate points when delivering crime broadcasts, ensuring all relevant information is included.